-Algeria draws, still qualifies for African Cup
+Algeria qualifies for African Cup, Egypt’s Elneny has virus

 Zimbabwe is second in Group H and in position for the group’s other qualifying place.

+There have been only a few high-profile complications.
+Egypt’s star forward, Mohamed Salah, is spending the international window in self-isolation after testing positive for the virus on the eve of his team’s 1-0 win over Togo in Cairo on Saturday.
+He missed that win and is also out of the trip to Togo for the return game.

+On Monday, the Egyptian Football Association said Arsenal’s Mohamed Elneny had also tested positive for the virus after the squad arrived in Togo.
+He will head back to Egypt and be tested again when he arrives home, the EFA said in a Facebook post.
+Elneny didn’t have any symptoms, the EFA said.

-South Africa secured an important win over Sao Tome and Principe in Group C even though Bafana Bafana was unconvincing against a team that has lost all four of its group stage qualifiers.
+In other games, South Africa secured an important win over Sao Tome and Principe in Group C even though Bafana Bafana was unconvincing against a team that has lost all four of its group stage qualifiers.

 Midfielder Jocy gave Sao Tome and Principe a shock early lead in Port Elizabeth, South Africa, and the underdogs were holding the South Africans to 2-2 with three minutes left until Themba Zwane and Percy Tau scored in the 87th and 88th minutes to complete a brace for both of them and take South Africa to a flattering 4-2 win.

-The game was meant to be n Sao Tome and Principe after the teams met in Durban on Friday but Sao Tome gave up its home advantage to ease the travel pressure on its players during the pandemic.
+The game was meant to be in Sao Tome and Principe after the teams met in Durban on Friday but Sao Tome gave up its home advantage to ease the travel pressure on its players during the pandemic.
 Sao Tome and Principe is now out of contention.

 Ghana and South Africa are level on nine points at the top of the group but Ghana has played a game less and will qualify for the finals with a win in Sudan on Tuesday.